 Accounting for the steady increase in the volume and complexity of its transactions, DMV has utilized electronic and internet-based services to increase the efficiency of transaction processing.
 These services also provide customers with a faster and more convenient alternative to visiting DMV offices.
-Currently, close to seven million transactions per year are processed through the DMV website, and this number is expected to continue to rise as customers take advantage of online transactions.
+Currently, close to seven million transactions per year are processed through the DMV website, and this number is expected to continue to rise as customers take advantage of additional online transactions.

-Building on the success of previous customer service initiatives, DMV continues to enhance the customer experience by employing office kiosks, an improved queuing system, and the use of greeters to answer questions, review paperwork, and direct customers to the most expedient means of completing their transaction.
+Building on the success of previous customer service initiatives, DMV continues to enhance the customer experience by employing self-service office kiosks, an online reservation system, extended office hours and the expansion of online transactions.
 DMV's website is continuously improving to provide a more responsive design for its customers.